Like many mums-to-be, you only want what is best for your baby.

 If you are overweight you may be able to get some free support.
 We have partnered with Slimming World* who can provide a 12 week programme to help you eat healthily and avoid gaining excess weight during your pregnancy.

-*Eligibility criteria applies, for more information click here
+*Eligibility criteria applies, for more information call us FREE on 0800 122 3788 or sign up here

 Get FREE help today!

 Make small changes to your diet and learn about what food is best for you.